doasync/cached-effect/README.md

 #### Running effects

-In order to populate the cache you need to run your effect in your component:
+In order to populate the cache you need to run your effect.
+You can do it, for example, in `useEffect` hook inside of your component:

 ```js
 useEffect(() => {